-The safety endpoints evaluated in this study were selected based on the product's safety profile demonstrated in previous studies, published data from marketed PCVs, and feedback received from regulatory agencies during product development.
+The safety endpoints evaluated in this study were selected based on the product's safety profile demonstrated in previous studies, published data from marketed PCVs, and guidance from regulatory agencies during product development.

 The electronic Vaccination Report Card (eVRC) used to record AEs during the postvaccination periods, as defined in Section 8.1.9, was structured as recommended in the final Food and Drug Administration Patient Reported Outcome Guidance [U.S. Food and Drug Administration 2009].
+This study will utilize 2 eVRCs (1 for participants <3 years of age and 1 for participants ≥ 3 years of age) that are designed and validated to collect AEs using terms that are developmentally appropriate for infants and children of different ages.